-I made these waffles from scratch, using a a pretty delicious whole wheat Belgium waffle recipe from King Arthur Flour.
-QFC had a deal on fresh berries, so naturally I bought them all.
+I made these waffles from scratch, using a pretty delicious whole wheat Belgium waffle recipe from King Arthur Flour.
+QFC had a deal on fresh berries, so naturally, I bought them all.
 I made a simple berry compote that I drizzled onto the ice cream, and this morning on my breakfast yogurt.
 The ice cream I did not make, I bought from the store (we can't win them all).
 Once assembled, the ice cream and berries melt between the waffles into a silky creamy texture.
-The punch of tart and sweetness from the berries is muddled with the rich creaminess from the ice cream.
-The waffles are soft and nutty, while retaining a slight crispiness on the outside.
+The punch of tart and sweetness from the berries is muddled with the rich creaminess of the ice cream.
+The waffles are soft and nutty while retaining a slight crispiness on the outside.
 Hallelujah for early summer, ice cream treats, and fond childhood memories.

 makes 8 small sandwiches

 2 cups mixed berries (fresh or frozen)

 1/4 cup granulated sugar

 1 tbsp corn starch

 1 1/2 cups whole wheat flour

 2 tbsp granulated sugar

 1 large egg

 1/3 cup butter, melted